10 Signs You Have Leaky Gut

 Since an allergy is the result of your immune system overreacting, a persistent leaky gut can exacerbate the problem and worsens seasonal allergy symptoms.
 When your gut is comprised, your immune system is comprised as well, so leaky gut can worsen seasonal allergies as well as create new ones.

 8. Mood Imbalances

 Given over 80% of your serotonin (mood-boosting neurotransmitter) is housed in your gut, it is no wonder we call the gut the second brain.
-The intestinal wall of the gut contains a network of nerve fibers and neuron cell bodies that are influenced by signals from the brain, so what happens in your gut will directly affect your brain, and vice versa.
+The intestinal wall of the gut contains a network of nerve fibres and neuron cell bodies that are influenced by signals from the brain, so what happens in your gut will directly affect your brain and vice versa.
 So one’s mood, in addition to symptoms such as depression and anxiety, have been shown to be affected by leaky gut.